Skip to content

 • source: Collector alias.

-• metric_types: Metric types, options are counter, gauge, histogram, summary.
+• metric_types: Metric types, optional values are counter, gauge, histogram, summary.

 • interval: Collection frequency.

-• inputs.prom.measurements: Metrics with the specified prefix are grouped into the named measurement set.
+• inputs.prom.measurements: Metrics with the prefix are grouped into the name measurement set.

 • tags_ignore: Ignored tags.